mojodojodev/mojodojo.dev/blog/2023-05-22-mojo-first-impressions.md

 - Ability to use any existing runtime function at compile time without annotation
 - Special builtins like `autotune` and `search` to optimize for various hardware at compile time

 Everything currently implemented is orthogonal, and not just a mixed bag of modern features.
-The big question mark is the implementation of `traits` a.k.a `protocols` and a syntax to express `lifetimes` which are both currently in the works.
+The big question mark is the implementation of `traits` a.k.a `protocols` and a syntax to express `lifetimes` which is currently in the works.

 ### Current State
 My only criticism on the launch would be some of the marketing suggesting that Mojo is currently a superset of Python, to paraphrase Warren Buffet: